alanbernstein/blog/content/posts/benford.md

 The linked video also presents a counterexample to Benford's law, plus a counterpart law with its corresponding counterexample.
 Paraphrased:

 > Benford's Law: most-significant digits are expected to be biased toward lower values with a logarithmic trend, *if* the range of values spans multiple orders of magnitude.
->> Benford Counterexample (Biden votes): If the data spans just a single order of magnitude i.e. specifically [10^n, 10^(n+1)) so the number of digits is constant, then the first-digit distribution just reflects the data distribution itself.
+>> Benford Counterexample (Biden votes): If the data spans just a single order of magnitude (specifically [10^n, 10^(n+1)) so the number of digits is constant, then the first-digit distribution just reflects the data distribution itself.
 Benford's law is not *violated*, it is rather *not applicable*.

 > Last-digit test: least-significant digits are expected to be distributed uniformly, *if* the range of values is wide enough, relative to the precision of the values.
->>Last-digit counterexample (incumbent votes): If the data spans just a single, **low**, order of magnitude*, e.g. [10, 100), then "the last two digits are just *the digits*", so the last-digits distribution just reflects the data distribution itself.
+>>Last-digit counterexample (incumbent votes): If the data spans just a single, **low**, order of magnitude, e.g. [10, 100), then the last two digits are just *the digits*, so the last-digits distribution just reflects the data distribution itself.
 The last-digit test is not *violated*, it is rather *not applicable*.

 There's a pleasing sort of duality here, and illustrating each of these with the two political parties' vote counts is pretty cute.